Our Guests

 The night shift.

-Lacewings are largely nocturnal and crepuscular.
-Their extraordinary superposition eyes — those golden, iridescent hemispheres — are built for gathering light in near-darkness.
+They work the night shift and the dawn-and-dusk shifts.
+Those golden, shimmering eyes are built for gathering light in near-darkness.
 During the day, they rest.
-During winter, they need a dry, sheltered site to ride out the wet season.
+During winter, they need a dry, sheltered spot to ride out the wet season.

 This is where many lacewing populations are lost.
-Cold, waterlogged nights in exposed positions can kill dormant adults.
-An insect hotel provides sheltered chambers — pine cones, tightly packed straw, bark crevices — where lacewings can sit out the winter rains in relative safety.
-The complex, layered structure mimics the bark fissures and dense vegetation they naturally seek.
+Cold, waterlogged nights in exposed spots can kill dormant adults.
+The hotel's pine cones, tightly packed straw, and bark gaps give them exactly what they'd otherwise find in bark cracks and dense undergrowth: somewhere dry and still.

 Come spring, surviving lacewings lay hundreds of eggs on nearby plants, and the cycle of pest control begins again.